ksu-cs-textbooks/cis300/content/graphs/dijkstra.md

 dictionary; however, because the min-priority queue can contain edges to nodes that are already keys, we can simply add all outgoing edges from *x*.
-Because the length of the shortest path to *x* is *p*, the priority of each of these edges is *p* plus the length of the edge.
+Because the length of the shortest path to *x* is *p*, the priority of each of these outgoing edges is *p* plus the length of the outgoing edge.

 Note that an edge is added to the min-priority queue only when its source is added as a key to the dictionary.
 Because we can only add a